Layers, pipes and patterns: detailing the concept of data stations as a foundational building block for federated data systems in healthcare

 Recent technological inventions offer important new enablers to implement federated data systems, most notably:

-• Federation services as defined in the DSSC Blueprint 2.0 pertain to the support the interplay of participants in a data space, operating in accordance to the policies and rules specified in the Rulebook by the data space authority.
+• Federation in the context of data spaces, as described in the DSSC Blueprint 2.0, pertains to the support the interplay of participants in a data space, operating in accordance to the policies and rules specified in the Rulebook by the data space authority.

 What then, is a viable development path out of this creative chaos?